 Second, wind and solar generation use workers more efficiently.
 During the generation phase, our analysis indicates that a natural gas plant produces 11.4 GWh per worker, compared with 18.4 GWh for wind and 17.9 GWh for solar.
 In economic terms, the output per worker for wind and solar farms is higher than for natural gas plants.
 As a result, the decrease of approximately \$2 billion in gas-powered generation means a loss of over 1,100 direct jobs, while the increase in generation at wind and solar utilities of \$1.9 billion is associated with the employment of 934 workers.
 State and local tax revenue is also reduced by this shift.
-The negative impact on state and local revenue is probably due to reduced sales tax; whereas natural gas plants need to purchase fuel to generate electricity, solar and wind, once built, don't pay sales tax on the sunshine or breeze that fuels their power generation.84
+The negative impact on state and local revenue is probably due to reduced sales tax; whereas natural gas plants need to purchase fuel to generate electricity, solar and wind, once built, don't pay sales tax on the sunshine or breeze that fuels their power generation.84 is positive.

-Although the direct effects show a net negative direct impact, the net total impact on jobs and economic activity due to switching from electricity generation with natural gas to renewable sources is positive.
 The combined impact of wind and solar electricity generation has increased economic activity in the region by about \$2.4 billion (\$808 million from wind and \$1,592 million from solar).
 After accounting for the negative impact in natural gas generation. the net total impact in the regional economy is about \$380 million.